ensaremirerol/BigAdd/README.md

       * End Of Line ('.')
       * Separator (',')
       * Open or Close Block ('\[' / '\]')

       only write read character and return.
-    * If first character read is Lexeme String (' \" '), Reads until another Lexeme String.
+    * If the first character read is Lexeme String (' \" '), Reads until another Lexeme String.
 If can't find another Lexeme String, returns.

-    * Otherwise, reads until end of word.
+    * Otherwise, reads until the end of word.
 (Word termination characters are one of above and White space)

 ### errhandle.h

 * ```c
   void resetToEOL(char *word, unsigned char *flag, char *expectedKeycode, FILE *fPtr, LineTracker *tracker);
   ```
   * Resets lexical analyzer.
-After an error lexical analyzers stops reading and resets itself to new line
+After an error, the lexical analyzer stops reading and resets itself to a new line
     (After '.' character)